AdithyaBhatGS/HotelEDA/README.md

 ## Description

-A exploratory data analysis project where we analyze a large dataset on the hospitality domain to find answer for the decline in the occupancy rates and revenue
+A exploratory data analysis project where we analyze a large dataset on the hospitality domain

 In order to perform the analysis I have used jupyter notebook, pandas, matplotlib, numpy etc.